 It was very hot in the tropical greenhouse – I had a headache after, so make sure to take a bottle of water.

 If you want to check out the Orchid Festival, you better go quick, because it ends on March 11th.
 If you’re a student and you book online, tickets to Kew Gardens are £7.50, and the Orchid Festival is included.
-Of course I couldn’t resist the gift shop, and picked up a big ol’ cactus in a pink pot!
+I couldn’t resist the gift shop, and picked up a big ol’ cactus in a pink pot!

 All the best,